A top growth career in the booming field of healthcare.

 In addition, these professionals can also be involved in office-related tasks such as scheduling and confirming appointments, maintaining treatment records, handling patient payments and ordering supplies and other materials.

-A great opportunity in patient care and support.
+Dental assistant training - a great opportunity in patient care and support.

 Professional dental assistants demonstrate exceptional time management skills, multitasking abilities, are detailed oriented, and contribute to a positive team environment while focusing on patient care as a top priority.